-We recover the cost per dollar of enrolling a worker with average wage w_i in three different periods: 2002-05, 2014-17, and 2020.
-As described in Section 3.3, we interpret these as three stationary equilibrium, reflecting the change in shareholder preferences on the SOE's board in 2005 and the introduction of a cap on management fees in 2018.
+We recover the cost per dollar of enrolling a worker with average wage w_i in two different periods: 2002-05 and 2014-17.
+As described in Section 3.3, we interpret these as two stationary equilibrium, reflecting the change in shareholder preferences on the SOE's board in 2005.
 In Table 3 we show the enrollment marginal cost for the first two equilibrium and the three private firms.
-For private firms, we estimate enrollment marginal costs of enrolling an average wage enrollee to be between \$10 and \$30 in the first period, and between \$40 and \$67 in the second.
+For private firms, we estimate enrollment marginal costs